 Before processing the mating, make sure both male and female are ready.
 If the male is ready for mating, he will approach the female and starts sniffing the vulva area.
 And if the female is ready, she will allow the male to inspect the area without protesting.

-Your presence is necessary while the dogs are mating as the dog may be having trouble mounting the bitch.
+Your presence is necessary while the dogs are mating as the dog may be having trouble mounting the female.
 Assets them with the positioning.
-Keep them together on the ninth, eleventh, and thirteenth of the bitch heat cycle as these days have a high chance for the bitch to produce.
+Keep them together on the ninth, eleventh, and thirteenth of the heat cycle as these days have a high chance for the female dog to produce.

 7. The Tie in Dogs Breeding